Armed Forces - m06 - Management of Defence - Permanent Joint Headquarters (PJHQ)

 JFLog CHQ Standing Deployable Logistic Component Commander

-Included in the overall PJHQ budget are the costs of the UK forces in the Falkland Islands, Cyprus and Gibraltar.
-Major operations such as the Kosovo commitment, Afghanistan and Iraq are funded separately by way of a supplementary budget, and in almost all cases this requires government level approval.
+operational commitment in Afghanistan and the ongoing commitment in Iraq are funded separately by way of a supplementary budget, and in almost all cases this requires government- level approval.
 Small operations and the cost of reconnaissance parties are funded from the standard PJHQ budget.